emiw/redstone-protocol/README.md

 // The parser exists as a way to abstract away the process of storing chunks as the come in from a socket, extracting
-// the packets, and parsing them.
+// the packets, and parsing them. const socket = getNetSocketSomehow();
-// It doesn't contain any systems for decoding.
-It's just for encoding. const socket = getNetSocketSomehow();
 const parser = createParser();
 socket.on('data', parser.addChunk);